Rate this Page

 def _get_bound_kernel_cache_key( self, args: tuple[object, ...], signature: tuple[Hashable, ...] ) -> BoundKernelInMemoryCacheKey | None: from ..autotuner.base_cache import BoundKernelInMemoryCacheKey extra_fns = self._specialize_extra.get(signature) if extra_fns is not None: extra_results: tuple[Hashable, ...] = tuple([s(args) for s in extra_fns]) return BoundKernelInMemoryCacheKey(signature, extra_results) return None def _create_bound_kernel_cache_key( self, bound_kernel: BoundKernel, args: tuple[object, ...], signature: tuple[Hashable, ...], ) -> BoundKernelInMemoryCacheKey: from ..autotuner.base_cache import BoundKernelInMemoryCacheKey self._specialize_extra[signature] = extra_fns = bound_kernel._specialize_extra() extra_results: tuple[Hashable, ...] = tuple([s(args) for s in extra_fns]) return BoundKernelInMemoryCacheKey(signature, extra_results)

 def _specialization_key(self, obj: object) -> Hashable: """ Helper used to generate a specialization key for the given object.
 This method determines a unique key for the object based on its type and the corresponding extractor function defined in `_specialization_extractors`.
 Args: obj: The argument to generate a specialization key for.
-Returns: Hashable: A hashable key representing the specialization of the object. """ try: extractor = _specialization_extractors[type(obj)] except KeyError: if isinstance(obj, tuple) and hasattr(obj, "_fields"): # this is a namedtuple extractor = _specialization_extractors["namedtuple"] elif dataclasses.is_dataclass(obj): extractor = _specialization_extractors["dataclass"] else: raise TypeError( f"unsupported argument type: {type(obj).__name__}" ) from None return extractor(self, obj)
+Returns: Hashable: A hashable key representing the specialization of the object. """ try: extractor = _specialization_extractors[type(obj)] except KeyError: if isinstance(obj, torch.fx.GraphModule): # GraphModule subclasses need special handling extractor = _specialization_extractors[torch.fx.GraphModule] elif isinstance(obj, tuple) and hasattr(obj, "_fields"): # this is a namedtuple extractor = _specialization_extractors["namedtuple"] elif dataclasses.is_dataclass(obj): extractor = _specialization_extractors["dataclass"] else: raise TypeError( f"unsupported argument type: {type(obj).__name__}" ) from None return extractor(self, obj)

 [docs] def normalize_args(self, *args: object, **kwargs: object) -> tuple[object, ...]: """ Normalize the given arguments and keyword arguments according to the function signature.
 Args: args: The positional arguments to normalize. kwargs: The keyword arguments to normalize.
 Returns: tuple[object, ...]: A tuple of normalized positional arguments. """ bound_args = self.signature.bind(*args, **kwargs) bound_args.apply_defaults() return tuple(bound_args.args)

-[docs] def autotune( self, args: Sequence[object], *, force: bool = False, **options: object, ) -> Config: """ Perform autotuning to find the optimal configuration for the kernel.
+[docs] def autotune( self, args: Sequence[object], *, force: bool = True, **options: object, ) -> Config: """ Perform autotuning to find the optimal configuration for the kernel.
 This uses the default setting, you can call helion.autotune.* directly for more customization.
 If config= or configs= is provided to helion.kernel(), the search will be restricted to the provided configs.
 Use force=True to ignore the provided configs.
 Mutates (the bound version of) self so that `__call__` will run the best config found.
-Args: args: Example arguments used for benchmarking during autotuning. force: If True, force full autotuning even if a config is provided. **options: Additional options for autotuning.
+Args: args: Example arguments used for benchmarking during autotuning. force: If True, force full autotuning even if a config is provided. options: Additional keyword options forwarded to the autotuner.
 Returns: Config: The best configuration found during autotuning. """ args = self.normalize_args(*args) return self.bind(args).autotune(args, force=force, **options)

 [docs] def __call__(self, *args: object, **kwargs: object) -> _R: """ Call the Kernel with the given arguments and keyword arguments.
 Args: args: The positional arguments to pass to the Kernel. kwargs: The keyword arguments to pass to the Kernel.
 Returns: _R: The result of the Kernel function call. """ if kwargs: args = self.normalize_args(*args, **kwargs) return self.bind(args)(*args)